yigitcukuren/mago/docs/tools/analyzer/usage.md

 ---
-title: Usage
+title: Analyzer usage
 ---

-# Using the Mago Analyzer
+# Using the analyzer

 The `mago analyze` command is your primary tool for running a deep, type-level analysis on your project.

-## Analyzing Your Project
+## Analyzing your project

 To analyze all the source files defined in your `mago.toml` configuration, simply run: